Sree-Vishnu-Varthini/Dummy-Home/README.md

 ✅ **Fire and Smoke Detectors** – Detect leaks and fire hazards, triggering immediate safety alerts. <br>
 ✅ **Air Quality Sensors** – Monitor pollutants and adjust ventilation accordingly. <br>

 To enable real-time data transfer and remote control, the system utilizes Blynk, a cloud-based IoT platform that facilitates intelligent automation of various smart home functions.
-A user-friendly web and mobile application, built using Blynk’s IoT framework, allows homeowners to monitor sensor data, control devices, and receive instant alerts from anywhere.
+A user-friendly web and mobile application, built using Blynk’s IoT framework, allows homeowners to monitor sensor data, control devices and receive instant alerts from anywhere.

-In the event of a gas leak, fire, or deteriorating air quality, the system immediately notifies homeowners via Blynk app alerts, email logs, and SMS notifications.
+In the event of a gas leak, fire or deteriorating air quality, the system immediately notifies homeowners via Blynk app alerts, email logs, and SMS notifications.
 Additionally, automated safety measures, such as ventilation control, are activated to mitigate risks and ensure timely hazard prevention.

-This seamless integration of hardware, cloud connectivity, and automation enhances home security, energy efficiency, and overall convenience.
+This seamless integration of hardware, cloud connectivity and automation enhances home security, energy efficiency and overall convenience.

 ## Components Required